Those with articles that

 His non-programming passions include golf, pool, curling, reading and building stuff for the house.

-Mircea is an OOP (old, opinionated programmer) with more years of experience than he likes to admit.
-Always opened to new things, he is however too bruised to follow any passing fad.
+Mircea is the embodiment of OOP: Old, Opinionated Programmer.
+With more years of experience than he likes to admit, he is always opened to new things, but too bruised to follow any passing fad.

 Software Developer